Skip to main content

 Applying Data Owner Actions

-To apply the actions indicated by a Data Owner, administrators must create a workflow that will test the label value then apply the appropriate action.
+To apply the actions indicated by a Data Owner, administrators must create a workflow that will test the label value and then apply the appropriate action.
 The first step in this process is to update the Workflow Editor with any labels that have been defined in the Discover Settings area.
-From the top menu select Session, then login using a valid Discover user id and password.
+From the top menu, select Session, then log in using a valid Discover user ID and password.
 Next, under the Session link, select the option to ‘Update Policy Labels’

 After the labels have been added to the Workflow Editor, you will receive this confirmation dialog: